cdcummings10/data-structures-and-algorithms.NET/Challenges/LinkedLists/README.md

 .insertAfter(value, newVal) which add a new node with the given newValue immediately after the first value node

+.kthFromTheEnd(index) which retrieves the value of a node that is kth from the end of the list.

 ---

 ## Approach